MaloDrougard/NBody/windowsDisplay/readme.txt

-These files are to display the nBodyProblem on Windows using DirectX
+These files are to display NBody on Windows using DirectX